 - Korsakov's syndrome (irreversible memory disorder caused by the death of brain cells).

 - Blood poisoning - this occurs if a binge drinker consumes too much alcohol in too short a period of time leading to dangerously high concentrations of alcohol in the blood.

-Alcohol addiction can cause a lot of psychological and social damage.
-Many alcoholics cause irreparable harm to their relationships with their family and friends as a consequence of their addiction and the frequently associated behaviours - theft, dishonesty, violence, and many other antisocial practices.
+Moreover, alcohol addiction can also cause a lot of psychological and social damage.
+Many alcoholics cause irreparable harm to the relationships with their family and friends as a consequence of their addiction-related behaviour, including theft, dishonesty, violence, and many other antisocial practices.

 Tackling alcohol addiction with medicines